-The force has gone from more than 1,900 officers in 2019 to about 1,600 today.
+The department has gone from nearly 1,900 officers in 2019 to about 1,600 today.
 The city says help is on the way.

 By Peter Cameron, THE BADGER PROJECT

-The total number of officers employed by the Milwaukee Police Department has declined by more than 15% in the last five years, from more than 1,900 to about 1,600.
+The total number of officers employed by the Milwaukee Police Department has declined by more than 10% in the last five years, from nearly 1,900 to about 1,600.

 In the 2024 budget, bolstered by a state funding boost, the city expanded the number of funded officers to 1,645.
 The city currently employs about 1,600 officers, according to police department spokesman Sgt.
 Efrain Cornejo.